guardian/aws-asg-monitor/README.md

 4. Log the activity history in a structured way so that it can be queried in Central ELK

 > [!NOTE]
-> The lambda collects all available activity.
+> The lambda collects all available activity per run.
-> That is each invocation will produce duplicate log lines.
+> That is each invocation will produce duplicate log lines,
+> therefore the lambda is run once a day.

 With the logs appearing in Central ELK, we can now see how many instances failed